simon-ritchie/apysc/docs_src/source/debug_info.md

   - Local variables.
 This value requires a `locals()` function's value.
 - `module_name`: str
   - Module name.
 This value requires the `__name__` value.
-- `class_`: Type or None, optional
+- `class_`: Type or str None, optional
-  - Target class type.
+  - Target class type or type name.
 If the target callable_ variable is not a method, this interface ignores this argument.

 <hr>